sardana-org/sardana-followup/20180125/MINUTES.md

 - Motor limits issue.
   - Investigation done for accessing the limits of a motor.
   - Avoid the use of attribute proxy and use the configuration of the attribute?
-- Taurusform compatibility with names.
+- Taurus4 compatibility with names.
 SOLARIS interested in working in this issue, but they are very busy with the upgrades.

 __Actions__
 - [ ] General hooks to be merged in the next Sardana release as an experimental API, then during the next months it will be evaluated and if no issues appear, then it will be official in the following release.